CeruleanOwl/CeruleanOwl.github.io/docs/enhancementthree.md

 ## Origin

-As mentioned on the home page, This artifact was used in CS - 340 and is a Jupyter Notebook project that utilizes the Dash framework for connecting to a MongoDB database and displaying an interactive data table about that data to the user in a Linux based environment.
+As mentioned on the home page, This artifact was used in CS - 340 and is a Jupyter Notebook project that utilizes the Dash framework for connecting to a MongoDB database and displaying an interactive data table about that data to the user in a Linux-based environment.

 ## Inclusion and Course Objectives